Only Available For Participants of the OLDC-OCA Insurance Fund

 All claims must be filed within 15 months of the initial date of disability.
 Claims filed after the 15 months will be denied as untimely.

 This benefit is taxable.
-If you do not complete and submit a W-4 with the disability form, federal taxes will be withheld from your Short Term Disability benefits at a standard withholding of single with Zero Allowances.
-You should contact the Ohio Laborers Benefits office to get federal (W-4) and state tax forms if interested.
+If you do not complete and submit tax withholding form with the disability form, state and federal taxes will be withheld from your Short Term Disability benefits at a standard withholding of single with Zero Allowances.
+You can contact the Benefits Office to get federal and state tax forms mailed to you, if interested.
+Forms are also available online.

 Once the Ohio Laborers Benefits office is in receipt of the disability form and the information is verified with your doctor, your payments may begin.
 For disabilities related to sickness, there is a one week waiting period before the benefit will start.
 There is not a waiting period for accidents.
 Short Term disability check are mailed every Friday.

-If your disability lasts ten weeks or longer, you will be required to complete a disability continuance form.
+If your disability lasts 13 weeks or longer, you will be required to complete a disability continuance form.
 The continuance form is used to make sure your return to work date has not changed.
-The form is mailed with weekly check prior to your tenth week of disability.
+The form is mailed with weekly check prior to your thirteenth week of disability.
 Like the initial blue form, both you and your doctor must complete a portion of the form.
-If the continuance form is not returned to the Ohio Laborers Benefits office by week ten, your benefits will be suspended until receipt.
+If the continuance form is not returned to the Ohio Laborers Benefits office by week 13, your benefits will be suspended until receipt.

 If your disability was work related, there are no monetary benefits available to you from Ohio Laborers Benefits.
 However, you may be entitled to the Disability Credit Hours.
 In order to get the DCH from the Insurance Fund, simply complete and submit the blue disability form for review.
 In order to get Pension DCH, the disability must have resulted in your laboring employment with a signatory contractor, The following documentation from the Ohio Bureau of Workers’ Compensation (BWC) must be provided to grant the pension DCH: